-- A. It is the desire of the USD 325 Board of Education, administration, and staff that every student in the USD 325 School District refrain from using, possessing, or distributing illegal drugs and/or alcohol.
+- A. It is the desire of the USD 325 Board of Education, administration, and staff that every student in the USD 325 School District refrain from using, possessing, or distributing illegal drugs, alcohol, tobacco, and vaping devices.
 The actions of this policy relate solely to limiting the opportunity of any student in violation of this policy to participate in or attend school sponsored activities.
-This policy is intended to supplement and complement all other policies, rules, and regulations of USD 325 regarding possession and/or use of illegal drugs and/or alcohol. - B. Participation in or attendance at school sponsored activities is a privilege.
-Accordingly, students participating in or attending school sponsored activities carry a responsibility to themselves, their fellow students, their parents, and their school to set the highest possible examples of conduct, which includes avoiding the use or possession of illegal drugs and alcohol. - C. The purpose of this policy is to prevent illegal drug use and to strive within USD 325 to create an environment free of illegal drug use and abuse.
+This policy is intended to supplement and complement all other policies, rules, and regulations of USD 325 regarding possession and/or use of illegal drugs, alcohol, tobacco, and vaping devices. - B. Participation in or attendance at school sponsored activities is a privilege.
+Accordingly, students participating in or attending school sponsored activities carry a responsibility to themselves, their fellow students, their parents, and their school to set the highest possible examples of conduct, which includes avoiding the use or possession of illegal drugs, alcohol, tobacco, and vaping devices. - C. The purpose of this policy is to prevent illegal drug use and to strive within USD 325 to create an environment free of illegal drugs, alcohol, tobacco, and vaping devices.
 The sanctions of this policy relate solely to limiting the opportunity of any student in violation of this policy to participate in or attend school sponsored activities.
 No academic sanction for violation of this policy will occur, except to the extent that a violation of this policy would also constitute a violation of the school's discipline policy.
-If the school's discipline policy regarding drug/alcohol use is violated, the student will be subject to the penalties of the discipline policy. - D. The purpose of this policy is to prevent drug/alcohol use; educate students as to the serious physical, mental, and emotional harm caused by drug use; alert students with possible drug problems to the potential harms of use; prevent injury, illness and harm as a result of drug use; and to maintain in the school district an environment free of drug use and abuse.
+If the school's discipline policy regarding drug/alcohol use is violated, the student will be subject to the penalties of the discipline policy. - D. The purpose of this policy is to prevent the usage of illegal drugs, alcohol, tobacco, and vaping devices; educate students as to the serious physical, mental, and emotional harm caused by drug use; alert students with possible drug problems to the potential harms of use; prevent injury, illness and harm as a result of drug use; and to maintain in the school district an environment free of drug use and abuse.
 USD 325 has adopted this policy for use by all students participating in or attending school sponsored activities in grades 7 -12.